r-grewal/rl-nonergodic/project_log.md

 There doesn’t seem to be any general solution to this problem.
 While we could add a constant score offset for first couple thousand episodes to ensure non-negative scores, the same would have to be done for TD3.
 For the time being we will not run anymore humanoid experiments.

 See results for trial humanoid runs.
 It is empirically found that TD3 is roughly 1.5x faster than SAC the exact source of the difference is unclear but might be due to the 2.5x large mini-batch size for SAC.

+*Mini-batch size has no real impact on speed after running several benchmarks.
+Student-t distribution has been removed as selecting the correct degrees of freedom is non-trivial.*

 * 2021-03-14